another-72/WeatherApp/README.md

 #  Weather App with React<br />
-This is a simple weather application built using React.
+Simple weather application built using React.
 It allows users to search for a location and retrieve current weather information.
 The app utilizes the OpenWeatherMap API to fetch weather data based on the user's input.

 ##  Features